 Starts events give dual-use ventures opportunities to showcase their technology and business ideas to potential Department of Defense customers, contracting officers, potential mentors, and investors.

 The NSIN Vector program an accelerated learning pilot program on the business fundamentals of dual-use venture creation.
-The program seeks prior Hacking for Defense and Hackathon teams to participate for the opportunity to compete for a follow-on contract of up to $25,000.
+The program seeks prior Hacking for Defense and Hackathon teams to participate for the opportunity to compete for a follow-on contract.